3. Usage

 : unwraps the content into the parent element;br

-: adds a line break before the element;cut
+: adds a line break before the element;empty

 : retains empty elements with thisrole